joshkelvinpalermo/portfolio/README.md

 **TECHNOLOGY**: Azure Data Lake, Azure Data Factory, Azure Databricks, Azure Synapse Analytics, Power BI

+### STARS Stream C (2022)

+**DESCRIPTION**: The objective of this project is to migrate and modernize the bank’s legacy data warehouse infrastructure, transitioning from Cloudera-based data warehouses and on-premises mainframes to a scalable, cloud-native architecture on AWS.
+The project aims to reimagine how the bank stores, processes, and serves its data by leveraging AWS services for cost efficiency, elasticity, and improved performance.
+It involves redesigning ETL pipelines for cloud readiness, implementing data governance and security aligned with regulatory requirements, and enabling advanced analytics capabilities to support real-time insights for various banking operations.

+**HOW IT WORKS**:

+**TECHNOLOGY**:

 ---

 ### Finance Group - Global Sourcing, International Supply Chain (2024)